lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 - If you want to call a parents method, use `super`
 	- `super.to_s`

-## Iteration #📌
-- `.each` is the workhorse of Ruby, classes implement it slightly differently
-	- Ex: might have key, val pairs for hash

 Functional programming: methods have no side effects
 ### Enumerable methods